Antimicrobial resistance: Antibiotic Awareness Week

 The World Health Organization has promoted the first World Antibiotic Awareness Week running from 16 to 22 November 2015.
 The aim of the week is to increase global awareness of antibiotic resistance.
-It also wants to promote the correct usage of antibiotics across all fields in order to prevent further instances of antibiotic resistance.
+It also wants to promote the correct usage of antibiotics across all fields to prevent further instances of antibiotic resistance.

 World Antibiotic Awareness Week has been held every November since 2015.
 For 2017, the Food and Agriculture Organization of the United Nations (FAO), the World Health Organization (WHO) and the World Organisation for Animal Health (OIE) are together calling for responsible use of antibiotics in humans and animals to reduce the emergence of antibiotic resistance.